UpGado/finding-best-meal/README.md

 # Finding the Best Deal on Food using Data Science:
 ### What is this?

 This is companion code explaining the solution presented in [this article](https://www.upgado.com/2018/06/22/finding-best-meals.html) on my website.
-If you haven't, read the article for a detailed explanation of the purpose and design choices behind this program.
+If you haven't already, read the article for a detailed explanation of the purpose and design choices behind this program.

 ### Requirements: